flolilo/media-copytool/README.md

 - Allowing to copy files to 2 different locations for a fast backup-option
 - By keeping a history-file with all already copied files, it can avoid copying files again.
 That's great if you don't like to format your memory card every time.
 - Offering both a GUI and command line parameters
-- Using multi-threaded hash-calculations and copy-streams for fast operation
+- Using multi-threaded hash-calculations and copy-streams for fast operation (usually 2-8 times faster than `for`-loops - see [the statoistics on this matter!](https://github.com/flolilo/media-copytool/blob/master/Stats/Stats.md))
 - By using built-in tools and cmdlets like Robocopy and Get-FileHash for all operations, very few prerequisites are needed
 - Allowing you to choose a variety of subfolder-styles
 - Built-in fail-saves should tell you when and if problems occur